 Severe effects mainly related to the bone have been observed after chronic oral EDTMP-H/-Na administration in rodents.
 However, effective dose levels (LOAELs) are above the guidance values that would warrant classification as STOT RE 1 or 2.
-Therefore, no classification as STOT RE is proposed for EDTMP-Na.
+Therefore, no classification as STOT RE is proposed for EDTMP-H/-Na and thus EDTMP-CaNa.